-The son of a Dublin-based Dutch merchant, Hone moves to England as a young man and, after marrying Molly Earle, daughter of the John Campbell, 4th Duke of Argyll, in 1742, eventually settles in London, by which time he has acquired a reputation as a portrait-painter.
+Hone is born in Dublin on April 24, 1718, the son of a Dublin-based Dutch merchant.
+He moves to England as a young man and, after marrying Molly Earle, daughter of the John Campbell, 4th Duke of Argyll, in 1742, eventually settles in London, by which time he has acquired a reputation as a portrait painter.
 While his paintings are popular, his reputation is particularly enhanced by his skill at producing miniatures and enamels.
 He interrupts his time in London by spending two years (1750–52) studying in Italy.

 As a portrait painter, several of Hone’s works are now held at the National Portrait Gallery in London.
 His sitters include magistrate Sir John Fielding and Methodist preacher John Wesley, and General Richard Wilford and Sir Levett Hanson in a double portrait.
 He often uses his son John Camillus Hone (1745-1836) in some of his works, including his unique portrait of “The Spartan Boy,” painted in 1774.